Top of the page

 Health Tools help you make wise health decisions or take action to improve your health.

 ME/CFS symptoms usually start suddenly.
 But for some people, they develop gradually over weeks or months.
 Symptoms can change in a day, and from day to day.
-They tend to stop (remission) and then start again (relapse).
+And how severe the symptoms are can differ from person to person.

 ME/CFS may also cause the following symptoms.
+These may be just as common as the core symptoms.
 Different people with ME/CFS have different combinations of:

-The fatigue may come upon you gradually or quite suddenly.
-Because fatigue can be vague and can be caused by many things, you might not pay attention to the problem for several weeks or months.
+ME/CFS may come upon you gradually or quite suddenly.
+Because the symptoms can be vague and can be caused by many things, you might not pay attention to the problem for several weeks or months.
 It is hard to say what is normal with ME/CFS.
 That's because the diagnosis often is not clear for some time.

 ME/CFS is rare in children.
-It may occur in teenagers, especially young teenage girls.
-Unlike adults, teenagers are more likely to develop ME/CFS after having a flu-like illness.
+It may occur in teens, especially after having mononucleosis.

 It's important to talk to your doctor about any symptoms you may have.